 Also, keep in mind that you don’t have to go out and shop right after you read the post and try to replace everything in your closet.
 The most impactful thing you can do to be sustainable is to buy less things, followed by buying second hand.
 This post however, I like to think serves as a guide for WHEN you need to buy something.
 I only wrote this to help you make better decisions next time you need to go shopping.

-Ethical clothing brands organized by category (luxury brands are listed at the end):
+Affordable Ethical Clothing brands organized by category (luxury brands are listed at the end):

 For basic pieces: